New Tax Relief in Federal Disaster Areas: Learn the Benefits

 How CLA can help with federal disaster tax relief

 Filing for tax relief related to federally declared disasters can be complicated, considering the new rules.
-CLA’s tax team can help determine if you qualify and help you file correctly.
+If you have questions regarding disaster relief or postponed tax deadlines, CLA’s tax team can help determine if you qualify and help you file correctly.

 Contact us